Amaka-tech/Video-Rental-Store-Database-Analysis/README.md

 Several structured queries were written to retrieve information from the database using the following:

 * Aggregate functions to calculate totals and averages.
-* Joins to link relevant tables so as to gather information.
+* Joins to link relevant tables to gather information.
 * Sub-queries to enable detailed breakdown of data.

 ![](SQL_View.png)